 Access Control Systems and in particular Biometric Access Control Systems are becoming an attractive proposition to healthcare organisations.

-For those that are unfamiliar, Biometric Access Control is a form of Access Control that uses human characteristics such as fingerprints, as a form of identification to grant access to authorised individuals.
+Biometric Access Control is a form of Access Control that uses human characteristics such as fingerprints, as a form of identification to grant access to authorised individuals.

 There are a number of transferable benefits Biometric technology can offer to a range of industries.
 However, this is going to explore the impact Biometric technology can have within Healthcare organisations.